-The Sidmouth Fringe Sessions are a series of intimate musical performances spread over 5 nights from 7.00pm til late (2pm - late on Monday) held around the first week of August.
+The Sidmouth Fringe Sessions are a series of intimate musical performances spread over 5 nights held around the first week of August.
+Gates open at 5.30pm with informal live music and "Happy Hour" bar with the first act on stage at 7.00pm til late (2pm until late on Monday)

-The Sessions celebrate the very best in emerging acts, breaking artists and under-the-radar musicians - not just locally but from across the whole UK.
-The Fringe has been supported by BBC Introducing (Devon & Cornwall) over recent years who have co-hosted the shows.
-Add to this, occasional international touring artists, and you have a fantastic mini festival of live music in an authentic setting.
+The Sessions celebrate the very best in emerging acts, undiscovered artists and under-the-radar musicians - locally, nationally and now attracting artist from across the globe.
+Together they create a unique mini festival of live music in an authentic setting.